 - ElfQuest also has the "inverted healing powers" trick.
 Leetah is basically sickened by the idea and uses her power in that way only very, very rarely as a last resort, but Winnowill takes it and turns it up to eleven, especially post-timeskip when she's shown using her magic to casually turn normal animals into monsters and on at least one occasion kills several humans on the spot by turning her flesh-warping powers on them.
 By the time the "Kings of the Broken Wheel" storyline rolls around it's kind of hard to remember that she even started out as "merely" the Gliders' Smug Snake designated healer.

 - That's just the start.
-In one JLA story, Plastic Man got stuck 10,000 years in the past, got practically atomized... and SURVIVED.
-He was rescued and re-assembled by Batman and Firestorm in present day, with the former warning the later how dangerous PM could be.
-Hilarity ensues.
+In one JLA story, Plastic Man got stuck thousands of years in the past, shattered into gravel-sized chunks and scattered across the ocean floor... and survived.
+Not only that, he was conscious the whole time.
+He was rescued and re-assembled by Batman and Firestorm in the present day, with the former warning the latter how dangerous PM could be.

 - Squirrel Girl's powers are simply defined as possessing various squirrel-like abilities, including the ability to communicate with other squirrels.
 Yet she manages to canonically be the most powerful being in the Marvel universe.